-Olympus E-M1 II versus Pentax K-1
+Olympus E-M1 II vs Pentax K-1

 The Olympus OM-D E-M1 Mark II and the Pentax K-1 are two enthusiast cameras that were announced, respectively, in September 2016 and February 2016.
 The E-M1 II is a mirrorless interchangeable lens camera, while the K-1 is a DSLR.
-The cameras are based on a Four Thirds (E-M1 II) and a full frame sensor.
-The Olympus has a resolution of 20.2 megapixel, whereas the Pentax provides 36.2 MP.
+The cameras are based on a Four Thirds (E-M1 II) and a full frame (K-1) sensor.
+The Olympus has a resolution of 20.2 megapixels, whereas the Pentax provides 36.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 is notably larger (24 percent) than the Olympus E-M1 II.
 Moreover, the K-1 is substantially heavier (76 percent) than the E-M1 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.